x64dbg/blog/_posts/28-08-2016-weekly-digest-1.md

 ## Disable debuggee notes when debugging

-Previously it was possible to edit notes in the 'Debuggee' tab, even when you were not debugging something.
-These notes would be forever lost.
+Previously it was possible to edit notes in the 'Debuggee' tab, even when you were not debugging anything.
+These notes would be forever lost so now you can no longer see that tab when not debugging.

 ## Translation of the DBG